davidtwco/rfcs/text/0000-build-std.md

    when build-std did not use the on-disk `Cargo.lock`.

-   [wg-cargo-std-aware#39] explores the interaction between build-std and public/private dependencies.
+   [wg-cargo-std-aware#39] explores the interaction between build-std and public/private dependencies ([rfcs#1977]).
 Should the standard library always be public?
 There were no solutions presented, only that if defined in `Cargo.toml`, the standard library will likely inherit the default from that.

    [wg-cargo-std-aware#43] investigates the options for the UX of build-std.
    `-Zbuild-std` flag is not a good experience as it needs added to every